magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   [key-n predicate-n error-n])
 ```

-To keep things simple, we are going to apply the Valip lib to our old
+To keep things simple, we are going to apply the `valip` lib to our
-`Login` sample.
+old `Login Form` sample.
 Here is a possible `validate` usage for the
 `loginForm` input elements:

 ```clj